larsthorup/node-how-outdated/README.md

 # node-how-outdated

-Display outdated dependencies in a project, sorted by descending age of current version of each outdated package.
+Display age of outdated dependencies in a project.
 Note that up-to-date dependencies are not listed.

 ```
 npx how-outdated